iVis-at-Bilkent/cytoscape.js-cosep/README.md

 Port constraints are associated with edges and can have two port constraints defined on each of its endpoints.
-When an edge endpoint does not have a specified port constraint, it is assumed that it connects the center of the source/target node (the edge is typically rendered w.r.t. to the source/target node shape’s center however).
+When an edge endpoint does not have a specified port constraint, it is assumed that it connects to the center of the source/target node (the edge is typically rendered w.r.t. to the source/target node shape’s boundaries however).

 The ports are realized as discrete points distributed evenly around a node.
 The ports then can be indexed clock-wise as {0, 1, 2, … , 4k-1} starting at the top-left where k > 0 is the number of ports on each side, specified by the user.

 Various degrees of port constraints can be defined on edge endpoints:
- * Free: The edge can be placed at any vacant port.
+ * **Free**: The edge can be placed at any vacant port.
- * Fixed Side(s): A set s of directions can be assigned to an edge in which s ⊆ {top, left, bottom, right}.
+ * **Fixed Side(s)**: A set s of directions from {top, left, bottom, right} can be assigned to an edge end.
- * Absolute Position: Using the indices of ports, edges can be assigned static positions.
+ * **Absolute Position**: Using the indices of ports, edge ends can be assigned to specific / static positions.

 ## Usage instructions